iprapas/iprapas.github.io/content/posts/python-virtualenv.md

 ### Step 1 (Installation)

-First, thing you have to do is install virtualenv and virtualenvwrapper in your system-wide python installation.
+First thing you have to do is install virtualenv and virtualenvwrapper in your system-wide python installation.

 ```python
 pip install virtualenv virtualenvwrapper